 Being a scientist starts with observing nature and wondering just what the heck is going on.
 The next step is figuring out all the possible explanations and designing experiments to sort out the right one – this part was creative enough to satisfy my artsy side.
 I also liked carrying out the experiments by collecting data carefully and completely.
 Always a math-head, I thought statistical analysis was pretty fun too.
 The last part is writing – telling the story to other scientists.
-Now I want to tell the story to you!

 Some of my projects included: